vzexg-2/SHS/README.md

 # READ BEFORE CONTINUE!
-recommend using the Python, the nodejs version is not working properly
+recommend using the Python, the nodejs version is not working properly and the nodejs version is still the old version and not updated cuz i was too lazy to do it. just use the Python.

 The nodejs version is unstable.
 - sometimes not showing the menu
 - error while reading bruteforce command ( cannot bruteforce the wifi ssid )
 - slow response/respond ( can take more than 20 second after running 1 command, like usage or scan

 SHS is not fully working and some function may not work properly, if you achieve/got an error with this code.